caglartoklu/tex_turkce.vim/README.markdown

 ## Changelog

+- 2013-10-30
+  - Added generic TrTo and TrFrom commands which calls the appropriate conversion function according to the file type.
 - 2013-10-06
   - Conversion in selection instead of whole file.
   - If no selection is provided, whole file is used.